tin-nguyen-31k17/CEMP/README.md

 ## Features

-1. **ESPNow Communication:** This project implements ESPNow, facilitating one-way communication between the WaterNode and WaterGateway.
-The WaterNode transmits sensor data to the WaterGateway.
+1. **ESPNow Communication:** This project implements ESPNow, facilitating one-way communication between the Node and Gateway.
+The Node transmits sensor data to the Gateway.
+2. **GPS & DateTime:** Utilize the M5 AT6558 GPS module to fetch GPS information to the Node device and send to Gateway for tracking purpose
+3. **Water Sensor Network:** This project employs various water measuring sensor, like pH, ORP, Temp & EC to determine quality of the water source.
+4.  **Offline Backup Data:** Despite the fact that M5 Atom is a very resource-limited device.
+The program try to handle disconnection from gateway with backup buffer store on SRAM waiting to reconnect and feed data back to the Gateway.

-2. **WiFi Connectivity:** The WaterGateway uses WiFi to connect to the internet and an MQTT server for data publishing.
+5.  **WiFi Connectivity:** The WaterGateway uses WiFi to connect to the internet and an MQTT server for data publishing.
 The code includes the necessary WiFi setup.

 ## Prerequisites